 In other cases, when you need to arrange your own German health insurer you simply need to register with the German authorities at your local town hall.
 Factors to consider before opting are the insurer’s contribution rate, additional services, ease of contact, or availability of English-language information.

-Once you’re registered with a social security number and begin your premium payments, you will have access to the public healthcare with your health insurance card (Krankenversichertenkarte).
+Once you’re registered with a social security number and begin your premium payments, you will have access to public healthcare with your health insurance card (Krankenversichertenkarte).

 GKV maintains the list of all state German insurance companies to compare health insurance rates.